lucasvegi/Elixir-Refactorings/README.md

   ```

   Also note that in this example, after the refactoring is done, the third parameter of the ``improve_grades/3`` function is no longer used in the function body.
 This is an opportunity to apply the [Add or remove parameter](#add-or-remove-a-parameter) refactoring.

+* __Side-conditions:__
+  * The duplicated code to be replaced and the function to be called to perform this refactoring must be defined in the same module;

+  * After replacing the duplicated code with a function call, compensations (*e.g.*, pattern matching to extract values returned by the function) may be necessary to maintain the code's original behavior.

+  These side conditions are based on definitions provided by members of the HaRe project (Haskell Refactorer tool), as described in the following link: [[1]](https://www.cs.kent.ac.uk/projects/refactor-fp/catalogue/)

 [▲ back to Index](#table-of-contents)
 ___